sarangchoudhary96/system-design/README.md

   - Topic : Topic Name (Mandatory)
 * If we pass the key which is id then kafka create hash out if it and according to has it puts data in the partiton and if we don't pass the Key then it looks for partition and push data to the given partition and if partition is also not given then it uses round-robin algo to push data in partitions.

+#### Message retention
+* Kafka supports different message retention policies such as time based rentention and size based retention.
+* Messages can be retained for a specific duration or until log segment reaches a certain size.
+* This allows kafka to store messages for a configurable period, enabling consumers to replay messages if needed.

 #### Use of offset ?
 * Continuing with above example, Let say we have a consumer group A which only one consumer initially and it is reading from topic A - partition0.
 * Zookeeper maintains this info - like consumer group A has consumer 1 reading from TOPIC A - partition 1 and it also has a committed offset.